Sina247/Dice-Roller-2/README.md

 # 🎲 Advanced Dice Roller

-An interactive and fun dice simulator built with **HTML**, **Tailwind CSS**, and **JavaScript**.
+An interactive and fun dice simulator built with **HTML**, **Tailwind CSS** and **JavaScript**.
 Roll two dice, see the total, count rolls, and track your last 5 results all in a sleek, responsive design.

 ---